Discover Career Opportunities

 We may receive compensation when you click on product links from our partners.
 For more information, please see our disclosure policy.

-To keep pace with this fast-changing world and steadily grow in your career, you must be aware of how industries are keeping up with innovation.
+You must know how industries keep up with innovation to keep pace with this fast-changing world and steadily grow your career.
 As companies shift to more automation, the World Economic Forum predicts a structural labor market churn of 23% of jobs in the next five years, with 69 million new jobs expected to be created and 83 million jobs projected to decline by 2027.
 As technological advancements take over across industries, many low-skilled jobs are being replaced by high-skilled jobs that require expertise in new technologies to further optimize products and processes.

 The fastest-growing roles are driven by technology, digitalization, and sustainability, including AI and Machine Learning Specialists, Sustainability Specialists, and Business Intelligence Analysts.
 If you continually adapt to these new skills, you may find that many new and innovative career paths will open up for you.